adishourya/medm_article/src/sections/training.typ

  -  The lack in scale and diversity of visual concepts (with respect to vision/language-only counterparts) makes it hard for V+L models to perform adequately in the wild.

 ]

+Similar datasets for vision-language modeling in radiology include:

+- *MIMIC-CXR-JPG @johnson2019mimiccxrjpglargepubliclyavailable*: This dataset contains 377,110 chest X-rays from 227,827 imaging studies, labeled with 14 annotations derived from NLP-applied radiology reports.
+It is publicly available and supports medical computer vision research but focuses primarily on chest X-rays, requiring additional datasets for comprehensive radiology question answering.

+- *PMC-15M @li2023llavamedtraininglargelanguageandvision*: A large-scale dataset with 15 million biomedical image-text pairs extracted from PubMed Central.
+It is significantly larger than previous public datasets like MIMIC-CXR and includes a diverse range of biomedical images, though it is not publicly released.

+- *PMC-VQA @zhang2024pmcvqavisualinstructiontuning*: Created from 381K image-caption pairs from PMC-OA @lin2023pmcclip, generating 1.49M question-answer pairs.
+It is filtered to 226,946 pairs and includes a variety of radiological images, with a high-quality sample of 2,000 manually verified Q&A pairs.

+- *Radiology Object in COntext (ROCOv2) @pelka2018roco*: A multimodal dataset with 79,789 radiological images from the PMC Open Access subset, including 35,705 new images and additional anatomical and directional concepts for X-rays.
+The dataset is used for tasks like captioning, multi-label classification, and pre-training vision-language models for radiology.

+- *MedPix @siragusa2024medpix20comprehensivemultimodal*: A free, open-access database with over 12,000 clinical cases that include images, diagnoses, and treatment information.
+MedPix 2.0, built as a MongoDB instance, enhances data querying for AI training, though raw data access is restricted.

+For fine-tuning a general-purpose radiology question-answering model, we focus on datasets like ROCO, MedPix, and PMC-VQA, which provide rich and diverse data to support the training and evaluation of a VLM capable of answering open ended radiological questions.

 - Determining the proportion of different pathologies in a medical instruction dataset is critical before fine-tuning a model.
 Our approach to analyzing this data mix involved leveraging results from their label validation and conducting scaling law @kaplan2020scalinglawsneurallanguage experiments (see @section_scaling).